yanhaeffner/congratulationsApp/README.md

 # USING THE APP:

-   1) The congratulationsApp will be available at:
+   a) The congratulationsApp will be available at:

 	http://localhost:8282/congratulations/{your_name}

-   2) To use it, enter the previous link in your browser and change {your_name}
+   b) To use it, enter the previous link in your browser and change {your_name}
 	to your name

-   3) Congratulations!
+   c) Congratulations!